 - 9.1 The headteacher monitors the effectiveness of this policy on a regular basis.
-S/he also reports to the governing body on the effectiveness of the policy and, if necessary, makes recommendations for further improvements. - 9.2 The school keeps a variety of records concerning incidents of misbehaviour.
+He also reports to the governing body on the effectiveness of the policy and, if necessary, makes recommendations for further improvements. - 9.2 The school keeps a variety of records concerning incidents of misbehaviour.
 The class teacher records minor classroom incidents.
-The headteacher records those incidents in which a child is sent to him/her on account of bad behaviour. - 9.3 The headteacher keeps a record of any child who is suspended for a fixed-term, or who is permanently excluded. - 9.4 It is the responsibility of the governing body to monitor the rate of suspensions and exclusions, and to ensure that the school policy is administered fairly and consistently.
+The headteacher records those incidents in which a child is sent to him/her on account of their behaviour.
+This record is kept in a google drive spreadsheet which enables the Headteacher to analyse the information.
+This information records whether the behaviour is related to bullying, e-safety or is homophobic. - 9.3 The headteacher keeps a record of any child who is suspended for a fixed-term, or who is permanently excluded. - 9.4 It is the responsibility of the governing body to monitor the rate of suspensions and exclusions, and to ensure that the school policy is administered fairly and consistently.
 The governing body will pay particular attention to matters of racial equality; it will seek to ensure that the school abides by the non-statutory guidance The Duty to Promote Race Equality: A Guide For Schools, and that no child is treated unfairly because of race or ethnic background.